 Even presented as a basic UEFI, the Click BIOS 5 offered on the B150M Bazooka is snappy and is very nice to use.
 It never hiccuped or displayed any problems thus far but it has a bug with a certain USB 3.0 device specifically with the 64GB HyperX Fury USB 3.0 thumb drive I’ve got which when inserted, would render the BIOS freezing for a few seconds upon entering.
 Other USB devices do work flawlessly though so we’ll take this issue a minor one.

-The board came bundled with myriads of softwares specifically meant to aid you – as a gamer.
+The board came bundled with myriads of software specifically meant to aid you – as a gamer.
 There’s the Gaming Hotkey which enables you to use sorts of command easily that would normally be possible with a combination of keys.
 Along with it, comes the Eye Rest display color profile changer, an app for the mouse – that could be use to fine tune your device’s DPI and add hotkey functionality, and an OSD feature that enables you to see the status of your PC while gaming.
 All of these are available within the main MSI Gaming App center.

 Next up is the MSI Command Center – where you could tinker with the CPU, RAM, and Motherboard’s configuration.
 You could also change the fan curve of your internal fans here, and see the real time temperature of the components in a graphical manner.